mdxp/knife-cleanup/README.md

   knife cleanup versions <-D>
 ```

 If you run it without --delete (-D) it will show you the versions that would be deleted.
 In delete mode it will save first a backup of the version and then proceed to delete it.
-I've seen various strange cases where knife is not able to download the cookbook version from the server, and be aware that we will skip those cases and there will not be a backup for that.
+I've seen various strange situations where knife is not able to download the cookbook version from the server, and be aware that we will skip those cases and there will not be a backup for such corrupted versions.
 You've been warned.

 Note: this is by no means production ready; I'm using it with success for my needs and hopefully you will find it useful too.
 Be sure to do a backup your chef server ([knife-backup][knifebackup] before using it, etc.